-Currently, we are not open for applications: the residency is fully booked until late 2013.
+Currently, we are not open for applications: the residency is fully booked until beginning of 2014.
 When you, or your organization is interested in our residency or in a collaboration between organizations for a later period, please send an email (no attachments!) to email@example.com

 The residency at HWW is open to artists and curators working in contemporary art.
 HWW works with international partner organizations and with applications by individuals or by invitation only.
 OPen calls are published on our website and spread by email.